huukim136/rag_app/README.md

 curl -X 'POST'   'http://127.0.0.1:8000/ask'   -H 'Content-Type: application/json'   -d '{"question": "What is novel in the paper Llama 2?"}'
 ```

-If successfull, you will get a response that looks like:
+If successful, you will get a response that looks like:

 ```
 {